YangJeffrey/Java/README.md

 # java projects by Jeffrey Yang
 # 5 function 2 number calculator
 # adds all numbers from 1 to number
-# temperature converter between fahrenheit and celisius
+# temperature converter between fahrenheit and celsius